dougrich/tokenerator/ux/src/site-info.md

 A ___user id___ is a unique, random id provided by your oauth provider.
 It contains no information beyond which provider you signed in with.

-### Tracking
+### Tracking/Data Usage
 I track as little as possible.
+No data is collected until you create a token.

 When you create a token, I make note of:
+- the title you provided
+- the description you provided
+- whether or not you checked 'private'
-- what time it is on my servers, so browsing is sorted by most recent
+- what time it is on my servers
-- if you are signed in, your user id, so you can view your own tokens
+- if you are signed in, your user id

 When you batch download tokens, I do not collect any information.

+This information is collected to:
+- provide the token details page (title, description)
+- enable the browse page to function (title, privacy choice, time submitted)
+- enable browsing your own tokens (user id)
+- anonymous site analytics, viewable [here](todo: get github link).

+Site analytics are used to:
+- understand how the site is being used
+- estimate the amount of load on my servers
+- understand which features are being used
+- understand which parts are being used
+- understand how users are using the site - are there people using the site? how many per day? etc.

+To completely understand the analytics, I recommend looking at the monthly reports.

 ### Cookies / Signing In